-In Canada, police in the city of Hamilton fought for nearly a year against an information request for details about the cellphone surveillance technologies which they had at their disposal.
-They claimed that revealing details of the programmes would allow criminals to piece together investigative techniques, and ultimately learn how to evade them.
-This argument was undermined when, ultimately, they admitted that they had no cellphone surveillance technologies at their disposal.
+In Canada, police in the city of Hamilton fought for nearly a year against an information request for details about the cell phone surveillance technologies which they had at their disposal.
+They claimed that revealing details of the programmes would allow criminals to piece together investigative techniques and ultimately learn how to evade them.
+This argument was undermined when, ultimately, they admitted that they had no cell phone surveillance technologies at their disposal.

-After determining whether or not disclosure would pose a real risk of harming a legitimate interest, according to international standards the official must conduct a public interest assessment to see whether the larger public interest warrants disclosure or withholding of the information (although, as noted above, this is not reflected in the Jordanian Law).
+After determining whether or not disclosure would pose a real risk of harming a legitimate interest, according to international standards the official must conduct a public interest assessment to see whether the larger public interest warrants disclosure or withholding of the information.
 The first step here is to identify the various public interests that may be served by disclosing the information.
 It is useful to make a list of them to make sure that all of them are captured.

-The potential public interest benefits should then be compared with the harm posed to the protected interest, to see which is more weighty.
+The potential public interest benefits should then be compared with the harm posed to the protected interest, to see which is weightier.
 Note that this can be difficult because it often involves comparing very different types of considerations.
 In particular, the harm is often a specific harm to a specific individual (such as the exposure of their privacy or a risk to their business).
 In contrast, the benefit is often much more general, and public, in nature, and may also involve longer-term considerations (such as the exposure of corruption).
 In most countries, more weight is given to a general public benefit than to a private harm, especially taking into account that the right of access to information is a human right.